purrbot-site/PurrBotAPI/README.md

 ```

 ## POST /status
-Returns a image of an avatar with an status-icon.
+Returns an image of an avatar with an status-icon.

 | Field  | Type    | Description                                                                                                                    | Default                                         |
 | ------ | ------- | ------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------- |